Chapter 7.2 – Cruise Ports

 It is less costly for ports to develop a cruise terminal than it is to develop other port facilities, such as container terminals.
 Superstructures and processes are less demanding in terms of sophistication.
 However, the quality of port facilities (infrastructure), the efficiency of services and operations, and the levels of port fees (costs) can explain only part of the attractiveness of a cruise port.
 With cruise passenger satisfaction being the foundation of cruise shipping, a cruise port relies on additional factors if it is to become a port of call and host cruise passenger movements.

-First, the extent to which the port is geographically well-positioned for integration into cruise itineraries, which involves the distance between cruise ports.
+First, the extent to which the port is geographically well-positioned in cruise itineraries, which involves the distance between cruise ports.
 The location of the destination remains fundamental.
 Ports located in must-see destinations still need to be part of an appealing itinerary to be a popular cruise destination.
 A second factor is the tourist attractiveness of the destination.
 This is primarily determined by characteristics of the area (climate, socio-cultural and natural factors, or proximity to touristic attractions), with the port industry and stakeholders having only a secondary influence.
 The third factor is the accessibility of the destination.
 Port proximity to an airport with airlifts to source markets, a train station with good connections, and highways supporting the increasingly popular drive and cruise concept might determine the potential to host home port traffic.

 A. Port choice and itineraries

-• Potential revenue generation and costs, such as shore excursion revenues plus shipboard revenue, port costs, and fuel costs (including the impact of fuel-related regulations).
+• Potential revenue generation and costs, such as shore excursion revenues plus shipboard revenue, port costs, and fuel costs (including the impact of local fuel-related regulations).

 • Brand positioning (exotic ports of call for premium services).